 Many get a proofreader and an editor confused.
 A proofreader is the one who goes over your MS after an editor.
 They look for the glaring mistakes missed, generally in punctuation, spelling, and formatting.
 They look for the glaring mistakes that may have been missed during edits.

-The beta reading process for me is a structured, chapter by chapter read through.
+For every writer the beta reading process is different.
+For me, it’s a structured, chapter by chapter read through.
 My beta readers are given chapter deadlines and are asked to answer a series of questions to send back to me.
 Occasionally we may have one on one conversations where they share their deepest, darkest secrets… ahem, thoughts on my novel.
-It’s the semi casual version of Editing!

-To boil it down, Alpha Readers are to Beta Readers what Beta Readers are to Editors.
-Hows that for a flashback to the SAT’s?
+Alpha Readers are to Beta Readers what Beta Readers are to Editors.
 To clarify: Editors are a professional grade arsenal of long-range weapons.
 They get paid to read at a professional level.
 Beta readers are avid readers willing to share their thoughts.
 They’re your infantry.

 Alpha readers, on the other hand, have access to some or all of the early versions of chapters, they may read it in order or random bits and pieces, and they are not beholden to schedules or deadlines.
 They come earlier in the process than Beta Readers, often before much of the book is even written.
 They are your spies.